NCJFCJ in the State of Nevada

-Requests for technical assistance in 2021
+Requests for technical assistance in 2022.

-Judicial and Associate Members in Nevada
+Judicial and Associate Members in Nevada.

 The NCJFCJ is funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP) to provide targeted support to the Elko County Juvenile Drug Treatment Court Team, which is implementing the Juvenile Drug Treatment Court Guidelines and other key recommended practices.
-The NCJFCJ provides targeted support through court assessments; onsite court observation; strategic planning activities; peer-to-peer learning; and individualized training.
+The NCJFCJ provides targeted support through court assessments, on-site court observation, strategic planning activities, peer-to-peer learning, and individualized training.

 Working with the Nevada Department of Health and Human Services, Division of Children Youth and Family Services, the NCJFCJ has developed the Nevada Center for Juvenile Justice Innovation, an evidence-based program resource center to support the adoption of best practices in Nevada’s juvenile justice system.

-The Washoe County NCJFCJ Mentor Child Abuse and Neglect Model Court and the Clark County Mentor Child Abuse and Neglect Model Court are recognized for their efforts to improve outcomes for abused and neglected children, juvenile offenders, and their families.
+The Washoe County NCJFCJ Mentor Child Abuse and Neglect Model Court and the Clark County NCJFCJ Mentor Child Abuse and Neglect Model Court are recognized for their efforts to improve outcomes for abused and neglected children, juvenile offenders, and their families.

 The Family Division of the Second Judicial District Court (SJDC) of Washoe County is an NCJFCJ Project ONE Mentor site (One family-one judge, No wrong door, Equal and coordinated access to justice).
 The NCJFCJ facilitated a strategic data planning process to help the SJDC and its Project ONE partners improve their internal Project ONE data capabilities.
 The NCJFCJ research team completed the strategic data planning process and the court, with its partners, is creating a Project ONE data dashboard to enhance the court’s abilities to track core program data and performance measures.